 During all periods presented, the Company had securities outstanding that could potentially dilute basic earnings per share in the future, but were excluded from the computation of diluted net loss per share, as their effect would have been antidilutive.
-Because the Company reported a net loss for all periods presented, shares associated with the convertible revolving note payable, stock options and warrants are not included because they are antidilutive.
+Because the Company reported a net loss for all periods presented, shares associated with the convertible revolving note payable, stock options and warrants are not included because they are antidilutive as of December 31, 2011.
+Shares associated with stock options and warrants are not included because they are antidilutive as of September 30, 2012.
 Basic and diluted net loss per share amounts are the same for the periods presented.
 Net loss per share is computed using the weighted average number of shares of common stock outstanding.